Caseter/KCD2-Blender-Toolkit/README.md

 ![Addons](readmeimages/addons.png)

-On the new window that opens select the ZIP folder you downloaded from releases, then click Install frm Disk
+On the new window that opens select the ZIP folder you downloaded from releases, then click Install from Disk

 ![ZIP](readmeimages/ZIP.png)